cyberdreadx/rougee-play-beats-docs/docs/architecture/overview.md

 # 🏗️ System Architecture Overview

-ROUGEE.PLAY is built as a modern, decentralized music platform that combines traditional web technologies with Web3 infrastructure to create a unique music trading ecosystem.
+ROUGEE is built as a modern, decentralized music platform that combines traditional web technologies with Web3 infrastructure to create a unique music trading ecosystem.

 ## 🎯 Architecture Principles